The Sith just hit the fan, Star Wars fans.

 Speaking with MTV News‘ Josh Horowitz at Star Wars Celebration, Lucasfilm head honcho Kathleen Kennedy cut straight to the point like a lightsaber through butter when asked if they were developing any projects around Knights of the Old Republic.

 “You know, we talk about that all the time,” Kennedy said.
 “Yes, we are developing something to look at.”

-There’s no word yet on whether it is a film, a TV series, or a new game at this time, but something is coming.
+There’s no official confirmation yet on whether this is actually a trilogy of films, a TV series, or a new game, but something is coming.
 That said, you may wind up being as old as the Republic itself by the time this project finally makes its way to screens near you.
 Development is something that can take many, many years before we ever see a finished product.
 In the case of Bruce Lee’s dream of making a martial arts drama for TV, it took nearly 50 years.